Spicy With A Twist: Nearly 4 Tons Of Pot Found In Jalapeno Shipment

 "CBP officers probed the shipment and discovered a leafy-green like substance that field-tested positive for the properties of marijuana," the statement added.

 Photos from the scene show a stack of bulky green packages surrounded by chiles.
-They found 314 packages of the narcotics, weighing 7,560 pounds.
+They found 314 packages of pot, weighing 7,560 pounds.

 Very proud of our CBP officers in Otay Mesa!
 Last night they seized 7,560 pounds of marijuana in a shipment of jalapeno peppers and on Tuesday they seized another 10,642 pounds of marijuana in a shipment of plastic auto parts.
 Well done! pic.twitter.com/4EnoDGXWl3— Acting Commissioner Mark Morgan (@CBPMarkMorgan) August 17, 2019